mcgsjoyner/cookiecutter-pypackage-pdm/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner,
-  strict flake8 checking with Travis/Tox, and some docs and ``setup.py`` differences.
+  strict flake8 checking with Tox, and some docs and ``setup.py`` differences.

 * `tony/cookiecutter-pypackage-pythonic`_: Fork with py2.7+3.3 optimizations.
   Flask/Werkzeug-style test runner, ``_compat`` module and module/doc conventions.